Home Warranty vs Saving Money: Which Strategy Saves You More?

 Pincher's Pro Tip

 If you're buying a home, ask the seller to include a one-year home warranty in the purchase agreement.
 It costs them little and buys you time to build your own repair fund.
-Learn more about negotiating warranty coverage when buying a house.
+Learn about home warranty negotiation tactics to get sellers to pay.

 Frequently Asked Questions